 techBASIC gives you easy access to the controls available on an iPhone or iPad.
-This sample shows exactly how to use most of the controls.
-The sample is also the star of one of the many tutorial blogs on the Byte Works web site, where you will find a detailed walk through of the program describing all of the steps needed to create each of the controls.
+Busy Box is a series of five samples that show exactly how to use most of the controls.
+The samples are also the star of one of the many tutorial blogs on the Byte Works web site, where you will find a detailed walk through of the program describing all of the steps needed to create each of the controls.